spartucus/misc/notes/sharding/ethereum.md

 1. Are collator and validator same?
 2. What if evil validator continue submit same one shard collation, deos LOOKAHEAD_PERIODS smaller than confirmed number, and that's the reason?
 3. Proposer and executor earn gas fee, and does Collator earn gas fee too?
 4. SMC(sharding manager contract) add collation to main chain (or root chain), is it or how?
-And if it is, what if one evil man call SMC in a infinite loop and make SMC busy so others can't do anything?
+And if it is, what if one evil man call SMC in a infinite loop and make SMC busy so others can't do anything?<br>
+-- nope, strictly speaking, it's not by SMC, it's [commitee](https://github.com/ethereum/wiki/wiki/Sharding-FAQs#what-might-a-basic-design-of-a-sharded-blockchain-look-like).
+    > A committee can then also check these votes from notaries and decide whether to include a collation header in the main chain, thus establishing a cross-link to the collation in the shard.
+Other parties may challenge the committee, notaries, proposers, validators (with Casper Proof of Stake), etc., e.g. with an interactive verification game, or by verifying a proof of validity.